Khaleda Zia: Charges and imprisonment in 2018

-On 30 October 2018, in another case, Zia Charitable Trust Graft Case, Zia was sentenced to 7 years of rigorous imprisonment.
-Khaleda is also accused in other 32 cases including Gatco Graft Case, Niko Graft Case, Barapukuria Coalmine Graft Case, Darussalam Police Station Cases, Jatrabari Police Station Cases, Sedition Case, Bomb Attack on Shipping Minister Case, Khulna Arson Case, Comilla Arson Case, Celebrating Fake Birthday Case, Undermining National Flag Case and Loan Default Case.
+On 30 October 2018, in another case, the Zia Charitable Trust graft case, Zia was sentenced to 7 years of rigorous imprisonment.
+Khaleda is also accused in 32 other cases, including the Gatco graft case, Niko graft case, Barapukuria Coalmine graft case, Darussalam Police Station cases, Jatrabari Police Station cases, Sedition case, Bomb Attack on Shipping Minister case, Khulna Arson case, Comilla Arson case, Celebrating Fake Birthday case, Undermining National Flag case, and Loan Default case.

-Zia's nomination papers to contest for Feni-1, Bogra-6 and Bogra-7 constituencies at the 2018 general election were rejected.
-She was not able to contest because according to article 66 (2) (d) of the constitution, "a person shall be disqualified for election as, or for being, a member of parliament who has been, on conviction for a criminal offence involving moral turpitude, sentenced to imprisonment for a term of not less than two years, unless a period of five years has elapsed since his/her release".
+Zia's nomination papers to contest for the Feni-1, Bogra-6 and Bogra-7 constituencies at the 2018 general election were rejected.
+She was not able to contest because, according to Article 66(2)(d) of the constitution, "a person shall be disqualified for election as, or for being, a member of parliament who has been, on conviction for a criminal offence involving moral turpitude, sentenced to imprisonment for a term of not less than two years, unless a period of five years has elapsed since his/her release."
 Her party lost that general election to Awami League.

 Zia was admitted to Bangabandhu Sheikh Mujib Medical University for medical treatment on 1 April 2019.
-The High Court and the Supreme Court rejected her bail plea on humanitarian grounds a total four times.
+The High Court and the Supreme Court rejected her bail plea on humanitarian grounds a total of four times.

-On 25 March 2020, Zia was released from prison for six months, conditioned she would stay at her home in Gulshan and not leave the country.
-The government issued this executive decision as per section 401 (1) of the Criminal Code of Procedure (CrPC).
-As of November 2021, the term of her release has so far been extended four times.
+On 25 March 2020, Zia was released from prison for six months, conditioned to stay at her home in Gulshan and not leave the country.
+The government issued this executive decision as per section 401(1) of the Criminal Code of Procedure (CrPC).
+By 2021, the term of her release had been extended four times.

+After the fall of the Hasina government, she was acquitted in several cases.

+On 27 November 2024, Zia was acquitted in the Charitable Trust graft and Barapukuria graft cases.

+On 15 January 2025, Zia was acquitted in the orphanage trust graft case.

+2024 release

+After Sheikh Hasina was ousted as prime minister during the 2024 non-cooperation movement, on 5 August, President Mohammed Shahabuddin ordered the release of Khaleda Zia.
+Shortly afterward, she made her first public statements since 2018 from her medical confinement, during which she praised "the brave people who were in a do-or-die struggle to make possible the impossible" and urged restraint and the need for "love and peace" in rebuilding Bangladesh.
+On 13 August, the home ministry restored her police escort privileges that had been removed by Sheikh Hasina's government in 2015.
+On 19 August, Zia's bank accounts, which had been frozen since 2007, were ordered unblocked by the National Board of Revenue.